-Like glamping then, you stay in a structure other than a traditional tent – namely, a church like All Saints’ Church in Billesley, Warwickshire – where you relax on furniture like regular beds, camp beds, chairs, and pews and have other conveniences such as lanterns and electric candles, tea and coffee making facilities, and some crockery.
+Like glamping, your stay in a church includes furniture such as regular beds, camp beds, chairs, and pews, and supplies such as lanterns and electric candles, tea and coffee making facilities, and some crockery.
 For extra fees, you can get a bedding set, which includes a sleeping bag and pillow; and, breakfast, which is either brought to you by a resident of a nearby village or served in an inn there.

 What about bathrooms or loos, as they are called over there?
 Well, we think that the Champing website answers this question quite well: